Colin-Fredericks/hx_util/XML_utilities/README.md

 This is a bunch of batch tools to work directly with a course export (the file structure, not the tarball) or with .srt files.
 You can run `python filename.py` for each one to have it show a set of instructions, or just open the code with a text editor - the instructions are the first thing there.

+Because python's built-in xml parser has trouble with namespaces and xpaths, anything that searches the course export or Word .docx files now uses `lxml`.
+You should [install lxml](https://github.com/lxml/lxml) before using these scripts.

 * `SetMaxAttempts.py`, which sets the number of attempts automatically in every problem in a course.
 * `SetShowAnswer.py`, which sets the showanswer value automatically (or removes it) in every problem in a course.
 * `SetVideoDownloads.py`, which enables or disables video and/or transcript downloading for every video in a course.
 * `Make_Course_Sheet.py`, which creates a spreadsheet showing which SRT file is for which video.
 It'll also make lists of other things in your course, such as problems or html components.
 This is also available as a Mac executable (download the zip file).
- * You can also run this with the `-links` argument to get a list of all the links in your course.
+ * You can also run this with the `-links` argument to get a list of all the links in your course, including those in .html, .xml, and .docx files in your Files & Uploads.
 If you do this, you will want to grab the bs4 folder, because this functionality requires BeautifulSoup.
 * `json2srt.py`, which converts the .srt.sjson files that edX uses into .srt files that more other things use.
 * `SrtRename`, which copies all the SRT files that were in use in your course and then uses the sheet from Make_Course_Sheet to rename them to match the original video upload names.
 Useful for archiving.
 * The **HX Archive Prep** tool, which is an executable that combines Make_Course_Sheet, json2srt, and SrtRename.
 Download the zip file for the Mac app, or get `HXArchive.py` for the all-in-one script.